 Multiple studies have been done to support the theory that blue light has a direct effect on your ability to fall quickly to sleep, while red light helps your body calm down.
-Harvard Health Publishing notes in an article that, “While light of any kind can suppress the secretion of melatonin, blue light at night does so more powerfully.”
-Melatonin is a hormone that occurs naturally in your body to help regulate your sleep patterns.
+Harvard Health Publishing notes in an article, “While the light of any kind can suppress the secretion of melatonin, blue light at night does so more powerfully.”
+According to MidNite, melatonin is a hormone that occurs naturally in your body to help regulate your sleep patterns.

 One idea of where home automation will reach is remedying the issue of dead spots in places like multi-story homes without having wireless extenders.
 Z-wave signal strength is directly affected by resistance and distance, so while it’s a great option for a one-story, relatively small or open-floor-plan home, it does run into issues in larger homes or those with concrete building materials.
 What’s an ideal remedy to this, instead of having multiple wireless extenders?